brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/computer-internet-fraud.md

 layout: PageLayout
 metaTitle: Phoenix Computer & Internet Fraud Attorney
 metaDescription: >-
-  If you are under investigation for or have been charged with possession or distribution of child pornography, contact our Phoenix child pornography attorneys.
+  If you are under investigation for or have been charged with computer or Internet fraud in Arizona, call our Phoenix computer & internet fraud attorneys.
 addTitleSuffix: true
 socialImage: null